In this video and article, you’re going to learn how to perform a moon gazing meditation technique in the Trataka (pr. trah’-tah-kah) tradition.

 Trataka, also known as Tratak (pr. trah’-tahk), was a pillar of Hatha Yoga before postures and breathing exercises began to dominate that system.
 Trataka means fixed gazing.

-The object you gaze upon can be just about anything: A candle flame, a camp fire or a picture of your grandma.
+When doing Trataka, the object you gaze upon can be just about anything: A candle flame, a camp fire or a picture of your grandma.
 In this meditation, you are gazing at the moon.

 You can watch and listen to the video.